 That was down to GT Sport’s focus on esports; the game even derived its name from “esports”.
 Although previous GT games had some form of online mode dating back to a limited release of Gran Turismo 4 in 2006, Sport was the first title to center on competitive online racing, with player rankings.

 The shift to 4K-capable consoles meant that a lot of previous car and track models had to be cut.
 GT Sport’s content list was a shadow of what you’d find in even GT4, and fan favorite circuits like Deep Forest disappeared.
 Also gone was a career mode, and though PD added an offline mode soon after launch there was no sense of progression.

 It had long been rumored that GT7 would be a launch title for the PlayStation 5, and the fact the game was one of the first revealed for the platform helped feed that rumor.
 Later advertising placed the title in 2021, initially in the first half of the year but leaning out to a general 2021 launch later on.
-That came before Sony revealed production delays due to ongoing global events, resulting in the new 2022 window.

 Vehicle Tuning and Modification